 General College Requirements

-All entering engineering students must complete the following General College Requirements (GCR) prior to entering a degree-granting program in the College of Engineering.
-To meet the GCR, students must satisfy all five specific requirements, and must earn at least 24 degree credits with a grade point average of at least 2.00 for all courses, and a grade point of at least 2.50 for specified calculus, statistics, chemistry, computer science, statics and physics courses.
+To be considered for admission to a degree-granting classification, a student must have the following General College Requirements (GCR) prior to entering a degree-granting program in the College of Engineering.
+To meet the GCR, students must satisfy all five specific requirements, earn at least 24 degree credits with a grade point average of at least 2.00 for all courses, and earn a Math/Science grade point average of at least 2.50 of specified calculus, statistics, chemistry, computer science, statics and physics courses.
 The courses which apply to calculating the Math/Science GPA can be found on the Math/Science GPA calculator form.

 - Fulfillment of Communication A General Education Requirement*